Abdel-rahmanMahmoud/HTML-CSS-JS/README.md

 # StackSoft Front-End Tasks

 ## 📝 Description
-This repository contains my practice tasks during my internship at **StackSoft**, focused on improving front-end development skills.
+This repository contains my practice tasks during my internship at **StackSoft**.
 Each task was built using modern web technologies and follows best practices for responsive and accessible design.

 ## 🛠️ Technologies Used